-Purpose of Report: This report outlines the financial position of the Glasgow City Integration Joint Board as at 28 th June 2024 for Council and 30 th June 2024 for Health and highlights any areas of budget pressures and actions to mitigate these pressures.
+Purpose of Report: This report outlines the financial position of the Glasgow City Integration Joint Board as at 28 th June 2024 for Council and 30 th June 2024 for Health and highlights any areas of budget pressures and actions to mitigate these pressures. -------------------- --

-Background/Engagement: The financial position of Glasgow City Integration Joint Board is monitored on an ongoing basis throughout the financial year and reported to each meeting of the Board.
-Intancial year and reported to each meeting of the board.
+Bo e financial position of Glasgow City Integration Joint bard is monitored on an ongoing basis throughout the ancial year and reported to each meeting of the Board. ---- --

 Governance Route: The matters contained within this paper have been previously considered by the following group(s) as part of its development.

-HSCP Senior Management Team Council Corporate Management Team
+HSCP Senior Management Team

+Council Corporate Management Team

 Health Board Corporate Management Team

+Council Committee

-Update requested by IJB $\Box$
+Update requested by IJB

 Other

 Not Applicable